tatumamckinnis/Scrolling-Platform-Game-Engine-and-Editor/doc/DESIGN.md

-* Decision #2: We originally assumed that Players would be separate from Entities as they contained different important data and created two separate types of objects to reduce the amount of unused data, but the importance of this distinction grew less clear as the project continued
+* Decision #2: We originally assumed that Players would be separate from Entities as they contained different important data and created two separate types of objects to reduce the amount of unused data, but the importance of this distinction grew less clear as the project continued.

-* Decision #3:
+* Decision #3: Assumed that each level was discrete and that users would play one level at a time rather than progressing through a series of continuous levels.
+This simplified the process of level progression by removing the need to store the next level within each file.

 * Decision #4: Assumed that for multiplayer networked games there would be no restrictions on which keys each user can press.
 For example, if one user presses a key that controls another user's